 Application of Metallic Hydrogen

 It is estimated that more than 15 percent of electricity is lost during the resistance.
-So the discovery of the superconductor can be of the great energy saver.
+So the discovery of the superconductor can be the great energy saver.

 It has prime application in the fastest trains, Sonic computer, fastest vehicles, rocket propeller and many others.